CodeSteak/setup-plug-with-certbot/README.md

+# master branch is more useful

+# Webserver

 # WARNING: This is not yet sufficiently tested.

-# Webserver

 This is a template for creating a __plug Server__ with __letsencrypt__ certificates.
 It uses __Certbot__.
 The certificates are created and renewed automatically by this application.